Skip to main content

 Methods

-Both return an IHandle that cancels the hook when disposed or cancelled.
+All return an IHandle that cancels the hook when cancelled.
+Hooks are also auto-cancelled on plugin unload.

 Limited Entity I/O Support